 When a person clicks on the ad, they are immediately taken to the company’s video channel, where they can view all the videos the company has to offer.
 A large red button entices them to subscribe.

 Alternatively, a video ad can also lead a viewer to the company website itself, which is a good bet when the product is something that could lead to a quick sale—such as a vacuum cleaner, a bag of dog food, or even cooking or music lessons.

 Special video ads, called True View In-Stream, are budget-friendly in that it plays for five seconds for free.
 Only if a viewer watches the entire ad (or 30 seconds, if it’s a longer ad) or clicks on the ad through to your website, will you have to pay.
 If the ad is effective enough, those five seconds can even entice a viewer to return or to seek you out later.

 You can also choose another type of video ad that viewers cannot skip.
 It must be no longer than six seconds.
 For these ads, you pay whenever your ad appears 1,000 times.
 If you have a memorable message delivered with plenty of punch, this type of ad might be your best choice.

 Set the Budget and Target the Ad

 Setting the budget is simple.
 Just follow the prompts.
 Targeting the audience, though, takes some thought.

 - Demographics and viewing preferences: With Google’s capabilities, you can choose audiences to promote a business based on some of the target demographics of your typical customers.
-For instance, if your company sells anti-aging makeup, the target demographic might be women aged 35 and upward, not teenage males.
+For instance, if a company sells anti-aging makeup, the target demographic might be women aged 35 and upward, not teenage males.
 In fact, this can be drilled down even further to only include those women who watch makeup or makeover videos.
 The more specific the target, the more effective the ad will be to reach its target audience.